BKaperick/Personal-Web-Assistant/README.md

 * Socket.io
 * jQuery

 Additionally, a free account with openweathermap.org is required for full functionality.
+Once you set this up, store the api key in "config.json" in the formati
+""" {"weatherKey": "APIKEY"} """

 The queries that currently return answers are:
 * Any variation of asking about what time it is